logzly. Cappuccino Chronicles

 2. Add the steamed milk – tilt the cup slightly and pour a thin stream of milk, aiming for the center.
 The milk should blend smoothly with the espresso.

 3. Top with foam – spoon or pour the remaining foam on top, creating a dome about 1‑2 cm high.
-If you’re feeling fancy, give it a quick swirl with a spoon to smooth the surface.
+If you’re feeling fancy, give it a quick swirl with a spoon to smooth the surface and try a touch of latte art.

 Bonus: Simple Flavor Twists